tag us at @growerscrognets

 As cannabis becomes more mainstream, and possibly federally legal.
 It's going to create something similar to the craft beer movement.
-Where legal dispensaries will have the big box kind of weed that's easy to grow and doesn't need specialized attention.
+When corporations and profits are involved.. they will require easy to grow strains that don't need specialized attention.
 But for a really good high quality craft cannabis.
-The home grower Market will take over.
+The home grower Market will explode.

 My friends say that "snitches get stitches"...

 but my lawyer says: